Lucas79453/Lab-03-SMB-Enumeration-and-Anonymous-Access-/README.md

   - msfadmin
   - www-data
 - The system is part of a workgroup: WORKGROUP
-- Samba version identified: Samba 3.0.20 (Metasploitable)
+- Samba version identified: Samba 3.0.20 (outdated and vulnerable)

 ### Real-World Relevance